mvysny/suckless-ascii-profiler/README.md

 profiler.groupTotals["Password Hashing"] = listOf("my.project.BCryptPasswordEncoder")
 ```

+### Overlapping Groups

+A slice of time is always counted towards one group at most.

 When the groups overlap (they match the same class + method), first one in the order of
 `profiler.groupTotals` keys wins (`profiler.groupTotals` is a `LinkedHashMap` therefore the keys are ordered).